 Nurses often have to move heavy equipment and even patients, and they work very long hours.
 Physical strength and endurance are very important.
-Nurses who are not in good condition themselves are liable to develop health problems of their own, requiring care, rather than giving it.
+Nurses who are not in good condition themselves are liable to develop health problems of their own, requiring care rather than giving it.

 6. Interpersonal Skills

 They may be required to travel to visit patients at their homes.
 They must be able to work in a team environment.
 They must follow doctors’ instructions.
-They may be required to attend various workshop, classes, or conferences to improve their skills as RNs.
+They may be required to attend various workshops, classes, or conferences to improve their skills as RNs.